Command-line Shell Quick Reference

 Processes

-ps # (process statuses) snapshot of all running processes
+ps # (process status) snapshot of all running processes

 pstree # display a tree of processes